 All tours, programs and activities are free of charge.

 The United States Capitol is a monument, a working office building, and one of the most recognizable symbols of representative democracy in the world.

 Visitors are welcome to enter the building through the Capitol Visitor Center, located underground on the east side of the Capitol.
-You can begin your Capitol experience at the Visitor Center by visiting the Exhibition Hall, perusing our Gift Shops or dining in our Restaurant.
+You can begin your Capitol experience at the Visitor Center by visiting our temporary exhibits, perusing our Gift Shops or dining in our Restaurant.
 Please review the U.S. Capitol prohibited items list before your visit.